echiang73/liri-node-app/README.md

-# LIRI Bot Node App
+# LIRI Bot Node App :robot:

 ## Overview
 Welcome to my first backend app, LIRI Bot.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.